loftylows/macOS-alarm/README.md

 ## Build

-To build a distributable version after installing npm packages run:
+To build a distributable version:

 ```
 npm run package